-Although cover letters are often not required by Recruiters, make an effort to create a generic template, you can send out regardless of the job posting.
+Although cover letters are often not required by Recruiters, it’s a good idea to create a generic template that you can send out regardless of the job posting.
 Some recruiters have preferred a cover letter over the usual resume because the applicant has a chance to explain much more about himself upon initial review.

 Learn more about our staffing firm at Why Join Athena and visit our Job Search page for current open positions.